rgoulter/keyboard-labs/docs/stm32-flashing-and-bootloaders.md

 inconsistent/indiscernable behaviour considering computer, operating system, or particular board used.

+I see the [QMK Documentation page on the Blackpill](https://docs.qmk.fm/#/platformdev_blackpill_f4x1)[5] explains that this has to with its 25MHz crystal; and because my MiniF4-36 design uses the pin A10 without an external pull-up resistor.

 Not even "[hold the boot button for 2 minutes](https://electronics.stackexchange.com/questions/291402/stm32f4-taking-2-minutes-to-enter-dfu)[4]" was enough to help.